About

 Investigating how individuals assess and gather evidence across scientific and political domains, including the effects of ideology and cognitive reflection on evidence-seeking behavior.

 The MARC project explores how metaphorical reasoning reveals fundamental gaps between human and artificial intelligence.
-This work connects philosophy of language, cognitive science, and AI evaluation.
+Its sibling, NARC, investigates how narrative reorganizes visual reasoning by pairing abstract grid sequences with short stories that disambiguate them.
+Together they connect philosophy of language, cognitive science, narratology, and AI evaluation.

 AI Literacy & Ethics